Obviously Five Believers

 I never knew Lark Skyrider could speak so gently.

 “Can I get a cigarette from one of you?”
-The Kid sounds kind of shaky.

 We pay and leave.